-Hikurangi 34 times and Hikuraki twice for New Zealand of which 17 are hills (including Goulter Hill near Blenheim), 18 if one includes the Hikurangi Range east of Mangaweka, and 19 if one includes Hikuraki for the two coalescing shield volcanoes, Banks Peninsula.
+Hikurangi 34 times and Hikuraki twice for New Zealand of which 17 are hills (including Goulter Hill near Blenheim), 18 if one includes the Hikurangi Range east of Mangaweka, and 19 if one includes Hikuraki for Banks Peninsula.
 To this list may be added Hikurangi Pa near Waiuku and the highly sacred locality, Hikurangi, located on the southern side of Hikurangi Channel, Chatham Island (Hamish Campbell, pers. com., 2022).
-While the name Hikurangi has been subsequently used by Europeans, the impression that we have is that both the island of Mehetia and its peak, Hi'ura'i, were sacred to these early voyagers and that these names, including Tawhiti, derived from eastern Polynesia, have been repeated many times in New Zealand.
+While the name Hikurangi has been subsequently used by Europeans, the impression that both the island of Mehetia and its peak, Hi'ura'i, were sacred to these early voyagers and that these names, including Tawhiti, derived from eastern Polynesia, have been repeated many times in New Zealand.
 This overwhelming use of the toponym Hikurangi or Hikuraki, is in our opinion reflective of Christophe Sand (pers. com., 2021), who has pointed out: